dominicbachmann/angular-typed-router/libs/typed-router/README.md

 ['projects', IdParamType, 'details', SectionParamType]
 ```

 You pass real runtime values for the `IdParamType` and `SectionParamType` positions.
-Empty string values and values like 'param/still-param' cannot currently be prevented at the type level without hurting DX (see Limitations).

 ## Usage Patterns